Sri Lanka to dedicate third Bangladesh ODI to Kulasekara

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Sri Lanka will dedicate Wednesday's third one-day international against Bangladesh to fast bowler Nuwan Kulasekara who recently announced his retirement from international cricket.
+COLOMBO: Sri Lanka will dedicate Wednesday’s (tomorrow’s) third One-day International against Bangladesh to fast bowler Nuwan Kulasekara who recently announced his retirement from international cricket.

 Sri Lanka Cricket said in a statement on Monday it would invite the bowler to witness the game at the R. Premadasa Stadium, and arrange a ceremony to honour him for services he had rendered for the country’s cricket.